bwestrich/tdd-spock/README.md

 For info on using TDD with JUnit, including code examples and a Java/IntelliJ/Eclipse TDD cribsheet, see [here](https://bitbucket.org/bwestrich/java-tdd/wiki/Home).

 ##Only test the right thing
-* Only test functionality that the item under test (IUT) provides to its consumers.
+* Only test functionality that the class under test provides to its consumers.
 * Do not test the internal implementation of the class.
 * recommended: http://www.javacodegeeks.com/2012/09/test-driven-traps-part-1.html (search for ‘Verify only the right thing’).

-##Use tests to specify the system under test
+##Use tests to specify the class under test
-* Use the test to specify what the IUT does
+* Use the test to specify what the class under test does
 * Test all cases, listing the typical (non-edge) cases first
 * For code examples, see classes whose package names start with `mcwest.`